c3d/xl/doc/HANDBOOK.md

 # XL, an extensible programming language

-> **WARNING**: XL is a work in progress.
-Even if there are some bits
-> and pieces that happen to already work, XL is presently not suitable
-> for any serious programming.
-Examples given below may sometimes simply not
-> work.
-Take it as a painful reminder that the work is far from finished,
-> and, who knows, as an idea for a contribution.
-> See [HISTORY](HISTORY.md) for how we came to the present mess.
-> The [README](../README.md) will give you a quick overview of the language.

 XL is an extensible programming language.
 It is designed to accomodate a variety of programming needs with ease.
 Being _extensible_ means that the language is designed to make it very easy for programmers to